jmatuskey/hstdputils/README.md

 ```
 python -m hstdputils.submit  plan.out
 ```

+For each job listed in `plan.out`,  hstputils.submit queues one Batch job.

 Potentially other versions of submit could submit plans in other workflow environments,  wherever it's useful to know CPU and RAM requirements in